NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Fall angle and gauge catch for 2-mm diameter raindrops at 20 m/s wind speed|

+    Of course there is a great deal of variability controlling the fall angle.
+Influences on the angle include the steadiness of the wind, disruption to the flow, and very importantly, the size and phase of the hydrometeor.

     *Download Video*

     **Rain Gauge QPE » Gauges, Wind, and Turbulence**